mindful-ai-dude/v1.17-ea-policy-frame-ai-app/DEPLOYMENT.md

-# EA PolicyFrame App Deployment Guide
+# PolicyFrame App Deployment Guide

-This document provides instructions for deploying the EA PolicyFrame App to production environments.
+This document provides instructions for deploying the PolicyFrame App to production environments.

 ## Prerequisites